-Emergency Medical Technician (EMT) is a two-credit course designed for students interested in becoming an EMT.
-Students explore and apply the fundamentals of emergency medical services (EMS), anatomy, physiology, and medical terminology while demonstrating skills in assessing and managing patient care, including the understanding of medical emergencies, trauma, shock, and resuscitation.
-Students must complete a minimum of 85 percent of the didactic and lab aspects of the course.
+Emergency Medical Technician (EMT) is a one-credit course designed for students, referred to as cadets, interested in becoming an EMT.
+Cadets explore and apply the fundamentals of emergency medical services (EMS), anatomy, physiology, and medical terminology while demonstrating skills in assessing and managing patient care, including the understanding of medical emergencies, trauma, shock, and resuscitation.
+Cadets must complete a minimum of 85 percent of the didactic and lab aspects of the course.
 Successful completion of all course requirements may lead to eligibility to take the National Registry of Emergency Medical Technicians (NREMT) cognitive exam.
-Students must meet the requirements of the Functional Position Description for the Basic Life Support Provider.
+Cadets must meet the requirements of the Functional Position Description for the Basic Life Support Provider.